VirgilSecurity/virgil-crypto-c/docs/class.md

 public: Component is visible for outside world.
 private: Component is visible for outside world via private interface.
 internal: Component is visible only within library or a specific source file.

-project:
-    Parent project name.
-The project attribute is optional.

 name:
     Short module name.
 The name attribute is required.